-This is one of many play money poker apps, like PPPoker and Upoker, that are based on an agent-club-union model.
+This is one of many play money poker apps, like Upoker, that are based on an agent-club-union model.
 It’s a relatively new app (launched in 2019), which has kept running - for now.
 Bar when PokerBros shut down from the App Store due to “unexpected circumstances”.

 The number of PokerBROS Clubs to join are quickly increasing - especially in the US, and many clubs and unions operate in America.
 But without proper regulation, there’s no stopping such apps from scamming players and taking their money.
 We don’t want that to happen to you - so here’s the full disclosure in this review.